 8. Adjust fan speed to the point where seed is just beginning to blow over.

 7. Open chaffer and sieve settings as wide as you can tolerate.

 6. Avoid over-threshing.
 Straw pulverized into small pieces that drop down to the sieves will reduce air flow and separation — and increase losses.
 Cracked seed is another sign of overthreshing.
 Consider lowering the cylinder speed or widening the concave setting.
 This adjustment may also make it possible to drive faster and keep losses constant.

 5. Don’t assume canola separates easily.
 Unthreshed pods in the chaff mean the combine is underthreshing.
 Increase cylinder or rotor speed, narrow the concave setting, add concave blanks, or slow down.

 4. Rotaries work best with a narrow windrow, like a ribbon.
 Conventional walker combines work best with a wider swath that creates an even mat over the full width of the cylinder and walkers.

 3. Feed canola as uniformly as possible into the combine.
 Take time ahead of harvest to smooth out bunches left by the swather.
 Losses as these big bunches move through the combine can be huge.
 Note that smoothing out piles is best done at or shortly after swathing.
 By combining time, these piles are brittle and more likely to shatter..

 2. Measure the actual loss out the back of each combine.
-See the article in this issue for tips how to do that.

 1. Travel at speeds that match a level of acceptable loss.
 It may take just a small decrease in speed — say 0.2 or 0.3 mph — to provide a significant reduction in losses.
 The loss curve tends to remain fairly flat until ground speed reaches a critical point when combine capacity is taxed, then the loss curve can rise steeply.